WaltersArtMuseum/api-thewalters-org/locations/locations-get.md

 # Get Museum Locations

-The `GET v1/museum/locations` request returns a distinct list of locations within the museum  that match your criteria according to the parameters below.
+The `GET v1/museum/locations` request returns a distinct list of [locations](README.md) within the museum  that match your criteria according to the parameters below.

-Locations are specific places within the Walters Art Museum's galleries where the various museum [objects](/objects/README.md) are on view.
-If an artwork is on view, it will be associated with the building, floor, room and wall where it can be seen.
-For example, one popular museum location is described by this API as `Centre Street: Fourth Floor: Impressionism`.

-Location data can provide even more specific detail.
-In addition to the room, you can also see information about parts of rooms.
-Each location is described by a `UnitType` attribute that can have a value such as `EAST WALL` for example.
-You get locations for the Impressionism gallery with `http://api.thewalters.org/v1/museum/locations/?display=Impressionism` and the results will return one item for each of the four Unit Types (in this case, walls) in that room.

-If an object is not on view, it will be associated with a 'not on view' location.

 ## Parameters